leehuwuj/refiner/README.md

 ## Installation
 1. Download the released file (.dmg for MacOS) in the Released tab
-2. Install the app
+2. Install the app.
+3. Setting API key (required for OpenAI provider).
+   - Click the Setting button in the bottom right cornor of the app.
+   - Chose OpenAI provider and select a model.
+   - Add your OpenAI's API key
+   - Click `Save` to save the settings.
-3. If you use `Hot key` feature that pressing `Cmd + E` to quick translate the selected text then Accessibility permission for Refiner app must be enable.
+5. If you use `Hot key` feature that pressing `Cmd + E` to quick translate the selected text then Accessibility permission for Refiner app must be enable.
 Here are the steps to enable Accessibility permissions for an app on a Mac:
     - Open System Preferences (you can do this by clicking on the Apple logo in the top-left corner of your screen and selecting "System Preferences").
     - Click on "Security & Privacy".
     - Click on the "Privacy" tab.